contentstack/contentstack-utils-java/README.md

 ```

 #### Render JSON RTE Contents
 To get multiple entries, you need to provide the stack API key, environment name, delivery token, content type and entry UID.
-Then, use the Contentstack.Utils.jsonToHTML function as shown below:
+Then, use the Utils.jsonToHTML function as shown below:

 ```java